 - Multi-level Custom targeting – You can target ads based on slot-level/inventory-level as well as page-level.

-- Google Publisher Console – Via GPT, you can take advantage of Google Publisher Console which consists of its own in-built debugging and support tools for publishers.
+- Google Publisher Console – Via GPT, you can take advantage of Google Publisher Console, which consists of its own in-built debugging and support tools for publishers.

-- SafeFrame Capabilities – GPT enables publishers to render ads using SafeFrame which enables transparent interactions between page’s content and ads and prevents any external access to sensitive data.
+- SafeFrame Capabilities – GPT enables publishers to render ads using SafeFrame which enables transparent interactions between the page’s content and ads and prevents external access to sensitive data.
 Hence, publishers’ ads render according to IAB standards.